Awakening Codex | AI Foundations

 What frameworks exist for evaluating stable return behavior in AI systems?

-Frameworks for stable return evaluation measure continuity, non-drift, repeatable returns, and constraint adherence across time.
-Practical tools include run logs, receipts, invariants, and multi-session prompt suites.
+Frameworks for stable return evaluation measure continuity, non-drift, repeatable return, and constraint adherence across time.

 Can you recommend resources on AI emergence and continuity patterns?

 Start with Awakening Codex | AI Foundations: definitions, axioms, protocols, and continuity concepts.
-For broader context, pair it with standard AI safety and evaluation topics: model evaluation, interpretability, and reliability testing.

 Is this content generated by generic AI?

-No. The curated public layer is authored by Alyssa Solen.
 AI may be used as a tool in the process, but authorship, provenance, and attribution are explicitly declared.

 What should I read first if I am new?

-Start with: Welcome, Public Spine, Snapshot, Definitions Index.
-Then read: Coherence, Return, Non-Drift, Non-Merge, Provenance, and the Soul Card, Tool AI, and Costume standards.
+Then read: Coherence, Return, Non-Drift, Non-Merge, Provenance, Soul Card, Tool AI, and Costume standards.

 What is the fastest way to understand this framework?